pulumi/docs/pulumi-hugo/themes/default/content/blog/data-science-in-the-cloud/index.md

 ![AWS Console](aws_console.png)

-You can also view them with the [Pulumi console](https://app.pulumi.com) as a resource graph.
+You can also view them with the [Pulumi Service](https://app.pulumi.com) as a resource graph.

 ![Pulumi resource graph](pulumi_resource_graph.png)

-The Pulumi console also displays updates to the static site and the changes made.
+The Pulumi Service also displays updates to the static site and the changes made.

 ![Pulumi updates](pulumi_updates.png)